111 West 57th Street: Tower

+The tower section is designed in a neo-Art Deco style.
 The tower's facade was designed by BuroHappold and was inspired by older New York City skyscrapers including the Empire State, Chrysler, and RCA buildings.
 Within the portion of the ground level not occupied by Steinway Hall, there are doors with aluminum or bronze frames.
 This section serves as the retail entrance and was included only because zoning rules mandated it.
 The northern and southern elevations consist of large glass curtain walls.
 There are bronze mullions between the windows, which project slightly from the glass curtain wall.
 The top section of the northern elevation, above the highest habitable story, contains reflective glass panels in front of the pinnacle's reinforced concrete walls.
 There are glass parapets above each setback, and the roof terraces also contain guard rails made of aluminum, bronze, or steel.

 The eastern and western elevations contain narrow windows between vertical piers of glazed terracotta, which are made of extruded and glazed blocks arranged in a wave-like pattern.
 Six tones of white were used for the terracotta, which was manufactured in Germany and poured into one of 26 molds.
 The terracotta piers are meant to be reminiscent of older terracotta designs in New York City, and the beige color complements the limestone facade of Steinway Hall.
 Each of the terracotta piers rises to the height of one of the setbacks on the pinnacle.
 There are also bronze mullions, which contain curving patterns resembling bird feathers, between the piers.
 The piers and mullions help stabilize the tower by creating wind turbulence.